alterNERDtive/bindED/docs/troubleshooting.md

 at least once!
 That will create the directory structure the plugin is going to read from.
 You also need to have changed _any_ key in controls options.

+If you start Elite for the first time with VoiceAttack already running you will have to either invoke the plugin’s `loadbinds` config manually or restart VoiceAttack after you have loaded into the game’s main menu and changed any key bind.

 ## Horizons vs. Odyssey

 **Note**: If you do not own Odyssey, everything will work just as before!